 The biggest mistake that we see are brands that start off posting 3 times each day and then completely stop after a month.

 Building social profiles takes time.
-There are millions of brand online and many are fly by night imitators just trying to sell you something.
+There are millions of brands online and many are fly-by-night imitators just trying to sell you something.

 At first, it can feel like you are talking to an empty room.
-Most people need to see your profile a few times before it peaks their interest.
+Most people need to see your profile a few times before it piques their interest.
 Be resilient.

-You can tweak is based on the social media site you are focusing on.
+You can tweak it based on the social media site you are focusing on.

 Target the specific keywords you want to rank for in your bio.
 When most people research someone, they search for: